JakubDashDev/finance-tracker/README.md

 # Finance Tracker

 Finance Tracker is a web application for managing personal finances, built with Next.js and TypeScript.
-It allows users to track expenses, incomes, and view financial reports.
+It allows users to track expenses, incomes, and view financial summary.

 ## Features
 - **Expense Tracking**: Log and categorize expenses.